1 Timothy 2:9: In like manner also, that women adorn themselves in modest apparel, with modesty and sobriety.

 1 Corinthians 12:22-24: 22 No, much rather, those members of the body which seem to be weaker are necessary.
 23 And those members of the body which we think to be less honorable, on these we bestow greater honor; and our unpresentable parts have greater modesty, 24 but our presentable parts have no need.
 But God composed the body, having given greater honor to that part which lacks it.

-We have included an awesome article on nudity, purity, and sex from another web site (the web site is down at this time as of 10/6/2017) below.
-It is awesome that the author of the article mentioned that God establishes a moral miracle when a couple marries and how nakedness and sexual intimacy between them is moral and pure.
+We have included an awesome article on nudity, purity, and sex from another web site below.
+The author of this article shared that God establishes a moral miracle when a couple marries and how nakedness and sexual intimacy between them is moral and pure.
 This is exactly what God intended.

 Nudity, Purity and Sex

 Australia has been distracted in recent